MoeenNehzati/gconvex/README.md

 License
 -------
-This repository is provided for research reproducibility.
+This repository is licensed under Apache 2.0.